-The couple opened their first restaurant Eleven Eleven Mississippi (the street address), in what was originally a burned out 90-year-old warehouse, in 2003.
-It was an instant success and was the beginning of what has turned out to be a thriving multi-concept restaurant group known as Hamilton Hospitality.
+The couple opened their first restaurant Eleven Eleven Mississippi (the street address), in what was originally a burned out 100-year-old warehouse, in 2003.
+Inspired by their love for the Tuscan & Northern California wine regions, Eleven Eleven was an instant success and was the beginning of what has turned out to be a thriving multi-concept restaurant group known as Hamilton Hospitality.

-In 2006 they opened their second and third businesses.
-Moulin, an events and meeting facility, and a French rooftop restaurant they named Vin de Set.
-Moulin has grown over the years and currently comprises 27,000 square feet of space utilizing seven private rooms all with a slightly different feel from one another.
+In 2006 they opened their second and third businesses, Moulin an events and meeting facility, and a French rooftop restaurant they named Vin de Set.
+Moulin has grown over the years and currently comprises 27,000 square feet of space utilizing eight private rooms all with a slightly different feel from one another.
 Vin de Set, which was the first rooftop restaurant and bar in St. Louis, has one of the best views the city has to offer.

 In 2008 the couple opened Grand Petite Market a wine and culinary shop.
 Two years later they opened PW Pizza an upscale full-service pizza restaurant, and a few years after that they followed up with 21st Street Brewers Bar which focuses mainly on locally brewed craft beers.